GNOME/gtk/docs/reference/gtk/coordinates.md

 All coordinate systems in GTK have the origin at the top left, with the X axis pointing right, and the Y axis pointing down.
-This matches the convention used in X11, Wayland and cairo, but differs from OpenGL and PostScript, where the origin is in the lower left, and the Y axis is pointin up.
+This matches the convention used in X11, Wayland and cairo, but differs from OpenGL and PostScript, where the origin is in the lower left, and the Y axis is pointing up.

 Every widget in a window has its own coordinate system that it uses to place its child widgets and to interpret events.
 Most of the time, this fact can be safely